-In order to get correct color matches, it is important to use the same size test tubes for all tests in Parts I and II. affect complete conversion to the red aquo complex.
+In order to get correct color matches, it is important to use the same size test tubes for all tests in Parts I and II.

+- 6. Heat the two test tubes containing 1.5 mL of solution in a beaker of boiling water using a hot plate for 5 to 10 minutes.
+This treatment will affect complete conversion to the red aquo complex.
 Cool these two test tubes to room temperature, and to each solution add 1.5 mL from the two stock solutions you prepared containing the corresponding concentration of the original complex.
-Store both test tubes in ice-water bath.

-7. You now should have six test tubes, each containing 3 mL of solution (see Table I).
+Store both test tubes in ice-water bath. - 7.
+You now should have six test tubes, each containing 3 mL of solution (see Table I).
 There are two sets of three tubes; the concentration in one set of solutions is about five times that of the other set.
 Two members of each set contain a green solution of essentially pure trans-[Co(en)2Cl2]Cl.
 The third tube of each set contains a grayish-pink solution, half of which has been converted to the aquo complex.
 Keep these two grayish-pink standards in an ice bath so that further conversion from chloro to aquo is minimized.